bijoutrouvaille/oppeosdocs/legal/terms.md

 You are specifically restricted from all of the following:

-- publishing any Website material in any other media;
-- selling, sublicensing and/or otherwise commercializing any Website material;
-- using this Website in any way that is or may be damaging to this Website;
+- using this Website in any way that is or may be damaging to this Website or the Company;
 - using this Website in any way that impacts user access to this Website;
-- using this Website contrary to applicable laws and regulations, or in any way may cause harm to the Website, or to any person or business entity;
+- using this Website contrary to applicable laws and regulations, or in any way that may cause harm to the Website, or to any person or business entity;
 - engaging in any data mining, data harvesting, data extracting or any other similar activity in relation to this Website;

 Certain areas of this Website are restricted from being accessed by you and the Company may further restrict access by you to any areas of this Website, at any time, without notification.
-Any user ID and password and/or any other forms of authentication you may have for this Website are confidential and it is your responsibility to maintain their confidentiality.
+Any user ID and password and/or any other forms of authentication you may receive for this Website are confidential and it is your responsibility to maintain their confidentiality.

 ### Your Content

-In these Website Standard Terms and Conditions, “Your Content” shall mean any audio, video text, images or other material you choose to display on this Website.
+In these Website Terms and Conditions, “Your Content” shall mean any audio, video text, images or other material you choose to display on this Website.
 By displaying Your Content, you grant The Company a non-exclusive, worldwide irrevocable, sub licensable license to use, reproduce, adapt, publish, translate and distribute it in any and all media.

 Your Content must be your own and must not be invading any third-party’s rights.
 Oppeos reserves the right to remove any of Your Content from this Website at any time without notice.